elastic/kibana/packages/kbn-http-tools/README.md

-# @kbn/utils
+# @kbn/http-tools

-Shared server-side utilities shared across packages and plugins.
+Http utilities for core and the basepath server